discord-php/DiscordPHP/README.md

 DiscordPHP
 ====

-A drop-in replacement wrapper for the DiscordPHP package originally by [teamreflex](https://github.com/teamreflex), improved and under development now by [RocketMates](https://github.com/rocketmates) to power their Discord Bot.
+A drop-in replacement wrapper for the DiscordPHP package originally by [teamreflex](https://github.com/teamreflex), improved and under active development now by [RocketMates](https://github.com/rocketmates).

 PHP 7.4 compatible.